HankB/event-driven-HC-SR04/README.md

 # event-driven-HC-SR04

+**This branch is a WIP to work with GPIOD V2.2 which ships with Debian Trixie and derivatives.
+If you are working with an older version of Debian (or RPiOS) you will want to look at the `GPIOD_V1.6` branch.**

 Event driven HC-SR04 measurement on a Raspberry Pi using C.

 This code uses the `libgpiod` library and time stamped events to measure the length of the echo pulse.
 See <https://github.com/HankB/GPIOD_Debian_Raspberry_Pi/blob/main/C_blinky/event_drive.c> for simple code that demonstrates this.